NorESMhub/NorESM/doc/contribute/gitbestpractice.rst

 "master".)

-Git workflows - centralized or fork-and-branch workflow
+Git workflows - centralized vs. fork-and-branch workflow
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''
 Before you start to clone the repository to your local machine, decide which workflow which is best suited for your work.
 See https://www.atlassian.com/git/tutorials/comparing-workflows.